Shyvana Build Guide by Veralion

 Don’t mark your targets at max range.
 You have just enough time for 4 autos at this point before it expires, so applying your mark too early will cost you a big chunk of damage.

 When doing Krugs second, kite the medium krug around the big one so that it doesn’t hit you.
 You need to be looking to save every point of life during your first clear, as Shyvana will get quite low otherwise.
-Wait to activate your second Burnout until all the medium krugs are at 2/3 life.
-This way, the last tick of Burnout will hit the small ones while you run to your chickens, applying your lethal talisman burn, saving you several seconds and healing you for a good bit that you’d miss out on otherwise.
+This seems to be significantly easier now; the krug's new shiny model seems to have affected their hitboxes.

-With dark harvest, Shyvana cannot directly contest many junglers for the first few crabs.
-However, lane priority has much more of an impact on who gets the crab than your matchup.
-If you have it and the other jungler shows up, simply keep the crab in vision until your lanes rotate and then move in.
-If you do not, just concede the crab and leave.
+Lane priority has much more of an impact on who gets the crab than your matchup.
+If you have it, it's free.
+If you do not, just concede the crab and leave if you may be collapsed on.
 DO NOT risk dying for it.
-Dying in season 10 without catchup XP is ridiculously punishing.
+Dying without catchup XP is ridiculously punishing, and the first jungler to die usually ends up losing control over the entire game.
 Do not attempt to steal the crab without priority unless the enemy jungler has absolutely no CC.

 First gank window

-Once the crab is dead, it should be around 3:30.
-This gives you about 50 seconds of free time before you must back to be on time for drake at 5:00.
+Once the crab is dead, it should be around 3:40.
 This is your first gank window.
-More often than not, top lane will be a better target than mid.
+Quickly glance at adjacent lanes for open targets, but don't waste too much time, as your Krugs will have already respawned.
+More often than not, side lanes will be a better target than mid.
 Without a dash or hard CC, Shyvana struggles to gank the short and safe mid lane unless her target is extended past the river and your mid has CC of their own.

 By contrast, many people will simply not ward top yet, not expecting Shyvana to gank at all before 6.
-Don't be shy about Flashing into range to apply red buff.
 If they’re extended past the middle of the lane, applying it once should guarantee a kill, since Burnout easily lets you run after their Flash and continue applying it.